encode/django-rest-framework/docs/api-guide/authentication.md

 ## TokenAuthentication

-This policy uses [HTTP Authentication][basicauth] with no authentication scheme.
+This policy uses simple token-based HTTP Authentication.
 Token basic authentication is appropriate for client-server setups, such as native desktop and mobile clients.

 The token key should be passed in as a string to the "Authorization" HTTP header.
 For example:

     curl http://my.api.org/ -X POST -H "Authorization: 0123456789abcdef0123456789abcdef"

-**Note:** If you run `TokenAuthentication` in production your API must be `https` only, or it will be completely insecure.
+**Note:** If you run `TokenAuthentication` in production your API should be `https` only.

 If successfully authenticated, `TokenAuthentication` provides the following credentials.